 This room, named for its dominant color, was the gathering place for the women of the harem.
 The ceiling is of engraved plaster.
 The basic decoration of the room is mirrors and consoles.
-Gold-leaf and gold – threaded fabrics reflect in the mirrors.
+Gold-leaf and gold-threaded fabrics reflect in the mirrors.
 A bronze inlaid balsam table stands atop a huge Hereke carpet at the center of the room.
 The room is lighted by the central chandelier and its matching four floor-standing candelabra.
 The basic heating system of the room is through Sterlin silver braziers in the corners of the room.
-As in the rest of the palace, he gold-plated radiators and tile stoves were a later addition.
+As in the rest of the palace, the gold-plated radiators and tile stoves were a later addition.

 The Hall of Holiday Receptions:

-The galeried hall is the central focus of the palace, both from exterior and interior.
+The galleried hall is the central focus of the palace, both from exterior and interior.
 The galleries were used for seating of women of the court, foreign dignitaries, musicians, and other invited persons outside the court who would come to observe holiday festivities.
-The room takes its name from the traditional event of the sultan receiving greeting for a happy holiday on the occasion of annual religious observances.
+The room takes its name from the traditional event of the sultan receiving a greeting for a happy holiday on the occasion of annual religious observances.

 A few days before the holiday in question, the Throne of Murat III would be brought here from the Treasury of Topkapi (still to be seen today), and set up in the hall, on its garden side, facing the sea.
 Opposite this, a loge of chairs for foreign dignitaries was set up.
 After the holiday prayers, the sultan would rest in a small room in the corner of the hall.
-Greetings would then be accepted from royalty, his Council of Ministers, and all male protocol members present, by their approaching him on the throne, and kissing his outstretched tassel.
+Greetings would then be accepted from royalty, his Council of Ministers, and all-male protocol members present, by their approaching him on the throne, and kissing his outstretched tassel.
 The two corner rooms on the land side have flat ceilings, while those by the sea are domed.

 These rooms were the resting rooms of the sultans before the start of receptions.
-In the time of Abdulhamit II a hidden stair was added in the left room at the land side in order that he might leave the ceremonies in secret.
+In the time of Abdulhamit II, a hidden stair was added in the left room at the landside in order that he might leave the ceremonies in secret.
 The hall measures 40 by 45 meters.
-Paired columns support semidomes, which in turn support the 36 meter high central dome.
-The inside of the dome is lead lined, and colorfully engraved with designs.
+Paired columns support semidomes, which in turn support the 36-meter high central dome.
+The inside of the dome is lead-lined and colorfully engraved with designs.
 An inscription on the stair leading to one of the galleries giving the names of three Armenians would indicate that the dome is their work.
 The columns are marble imitations, having been cast in a foundry.

-The lighting of the salon is provided by four porphyry-based crystal candelabras in the corners of the room, column candelabras of silver in matching pairs, and the 4.5 ton central chandelier, a gift to the sultan by England’s Queen Victoria.
+The lighting of the salon is provided by four porphyry-based crystal candelabras in the corners of the room, column candelabras of silver in matching pairs, and the 4.5-ton central chandelier, a gift to the sultan by England’s Queen Victoria.

 In addition to holiday celebrations, this grand hall experienced other events of historical note.
 In 1856, Sultan Abdulmecid gave a dinner reception here for Marschal Pelissier.
 A state dinner was also given for the Hungarian Emperor Franz Josef.
 During the final months of World War I the Austria-Hungarian Emperor Karl and his Empress were honored with a state dinner.